 - 1/4 teaspoon pepper

 - In a small bowl or measuring cup, combine olive oil, lime juice, salt & pepper.
-Whisk well with a fork.
+Whisk well.

-- Put cherry tomato halves & cubed mozzarella in a bowl.
+- Put cherry tomato halves & mozzarella pearls in a bowl.
 Sprinkle with chopped basil.

 - Add olive oil mixture and toss well.
 Adjust with more salt & pepper to taste.